 Glad you “asked.”

-There’s been a lot of talk lately about money mindset or money mindfulness.
+There’s been a lot of talks lately about money mindset or money mindfulness.
 I’ve also read tons of articles on consciously spending.
 Basically, all these hippy new age words focus on awareness – financial awareness to be more specific.
 And I couldn’t agree more.

 Wanting a bigger home or dream vacation but faced with the reality of debt or low income, we actually make decisions that compound our financial issues.
 During these financial moments, our decision-making is strongly influenced by our feelings and behaviors.
 Sometimes conscious but more often unconscious.

 The reason why we don’t live fulfilling lives is not that we’re spending the money we make, rather, we’re spending on things that really don’t matter to us.

 Spend on loves not likes